Lifestyle And Practical Changes That Can Improve Mood

 Purposely fit fun, rewarding things into your day

-This one can seem a little weird at first, but makes a lot of sense soon enough.
-Doing fun things makes you happy.
+The logic is simple enough: Doing fun things makes you happy.
 Being happy counteracts feelings of depression and anxiety.
 When people are in a funk they can sometimes get into a rut where they don't do many genuinely enjoyable activities.
 They may aimlessly browse the internet or turn on the TV and watch a few episodes of a so-so series.
 Stuff like that is kind of entertaining, but it's more killing time than anything, and it's not the same as doing something that's more purposefully fun.
 On a similar note, if someone is really busy and stressed out, they may not set aside time to recharge their batteries.
 Of course, when I say pick fun things to do, I'm referring to healthy activities.
 Meeting your friends for a few drinks at a pub would be fine.
 Getting hammered in order to blot out your feelings, not so much.

 There are more details to Activity Scheduling than what I covered, though for many people just the above overview is enough to give them an idea of what they need to do.
 If you want more details you can do a Google search on the topic, or find a book which covers it further.